cxl-micron-reskit/famfs/user/README.md

     cd user
     make smoke

+You can also optionally specify the device as an environment variable when running smoke tests

+    DEV=/dev/dax1.0 make smoke

 You can see an example of the [full output from run_smoke.sh here](markdown/smoke-example.md)

 The smoke tests (by default) require the following: